ai/size-limit/README.md

     $ npm run size -- --why
     ```

+5. You can also specify json output format, add `--json` option
+    ```sh
+    $ npm run size -- --json
+    ```

-5. Now, let’s set the limit.
+6. Now, let’s set the limit.
 Determine the current size of your library,
    add just a little bit (a kilobyte, maybe) and use that as a limit
    in your `package.json`: